jfrog/artifactory-docker-examples/openshift/xray/README.md

 ## Step 1: Setup PersistentVolume ##

-There are atleast two ways to setup persistent volume -
+There are at least two ways to setup persistent volume -

 ### NFS as PersistentVolume for Xray microservices and Third party microservices ###